-David Hertweck received a BA in mathematics from Washington University and a master’s degree in computer science from the University of Cincinnati.
-For the past 21 years he has worked as an engineer for Bausch & Lomb designing medical equipment for ophthalmic surgery.
-Before that, David worked in academia running a research lab.
+For the past 21 years, Hertweck has worked as an engineer for Bausch & Lomb designing medical equipment for ophthalmic surgery.
+Before that, he worked in academia running a research lab.
 As a blind engineer, he finds it incredibly rewarding to design equipment used to restore vision.
-David has found the scientific and engineering communities to be incredibly inclusive.
+Hertweck has found the scientific and engineering communities to be incredibly inclusive.

 Hertweck enjoys talking to and mentoring blind and low-vision people about pursuing careers in STEM.
 He has spoken at several local events focused on the blind and low-vision communities as a motivational speaker.
 Recently, he had the privilege to share his story with a national conference for teachers of blind and low-vision students.

 Hertweck is a third-degree black belt in judo and loves passing his knowledge on to others.
 In the last 2 years he has gotten into long-distance canoe endurance racing, and recently completed his second MR340 (a four-day 340-mile race) down the Missouri River.

 Hertweck’s proudest achievements in life are his two wonderful children, one of whom is in college and the other is getting ready to have her first baby.